top of page

 When you react to the dog-whistle, the abuser looks at the people around you and says, "See?
 I didn't even do anything and they are getting hysterical."
 It is impossible to explain a dog-whistle to someone who cannot hear the frequency.

-One of the most agonizing reasons narcissistic abuse is hard to explain is that the person you are describing does not exist in the public eye.
+One of the most painful reasons narcissistic abuse is hard to explain is that the person you are describing does not exist in the public eye.

-But behind closed doors, when the audience is gone and there is no more external validation (narcissistic supply) to be earned, the mask drops.
-The charismatic extrovert becomes a sullen, hyper-critical, emotionally withholding void.
+Behind closed doors, when the audience is gone and there is no more external validation (narcissistic supply) to be earned, the mask drops.
+The charismatic extrovert becomes a sullen, hyper-critical, emotionally withholding presence.

-Because your friends cannot reconcile the monster you are describing with the saint they interact with, human nature forces them to look for a different explanation.
-Tragically, that explanation is usually that you must be exaggerating, or that the relationship is simply going through a "rough patch."
+Because your friends cannot reconcile the person you are describing with the saint they interact with, human nature forces them to look for a different explanation.
+Tragically, that explanation is usually that you must be exaggerating, or that the relationship is going through a "rough patch."

-If you are a highly intelligent professional, the inability to articulate your own experience is terrifying.
+If you are an intelligent professional, the inability to articulate your own experience is terrifying.
 You might sit in couples counseling and find yourself completely tongue-tied while your partner articulates a calm, flawlessly constructed (but entirely false) narrative.

 This is not a failure of your intellect.
 This is a neurobiological trauma response.

-When you are subjected to chronic psychological manipulation and narcissistic gaslighting, your brain is placed in a state of continuous threat.
-Your Amygdala (the alarm bell of the brain) is constantly firing, flooding your system with cortisol and adrenaline.
+When you are subjected to chronic psychological manipulation and gaslighting, your brain is placed in a state of continuous threat.
+Your amygdala (the alarm bell of the brain) is constantly firing, flooding your system with cortisol and adrenaline.

 Imagine a scenario where someone follows you around for three days.
 They poke you in the arm every five minutes.
 They whisper cruel things in your ear.
 They hide your keys.
 They deny they are doing anything.
 For three days, you try to handle it maturely.
 You ask them to stop.
 You try to walk away.
 You try to "take the high road."